The short version:

 It was during the summer of 2005 that work began on another album.
 Titled The Forever Syndrome, the album was released in September of 2006.
 Prior to that, a single from the disc – ‘A Place Outside’ – was released in November of 2005, marking Illusion of Joy’s departure from HPL Laboratories and move to Randy’s Alternative Music, where the project resided until 2011.
 At present, Illusion of Joy is fully independent – a label unto itself – and the intention is for things to stay as such from here on out.

 November 2005 also saw the opening of an online kiosk where purchasing Illusion of Joy CDs was finally as easy as entering a credit card number (or debit card, or PayPal account).
 ‘A Place Outside’ marked the first item ever available for purchase from illusionofjoy.net.
 A re-release of Division followed not long after as did the official release of The Forever Syndrome and ‘Michelle,’ a single which came out in early 2007.
-That humble “kiosk” has since been re-dubbed “The Virtual Merch Table” and it includes numerous items with which one can engage in blatant acts of commerce.
+That humble “kiosk” was re-dubbed “The Virtual Merch Table” before being shut down entirely in 2015 as it is, quite frankly, easier to enlist third-parties to sell merchandise online.

 In late 2007, Illusion of Joy was brought to the stage for the first time since Seth Warren had made his new home in Pittsburgh.
 However, in the grand tradition of being unconventional, said performances were few and far-between and all outside of Warren’s adopted hometown.
 It would not be until 2008 that Illusion of Joy would début live locally in Pittsburgh with a handful of performances during the Spring and Summer.